Posted Monday, October 7th, 2019

-The Morris County Board of Freeholders has proclaimed October as Blindness Awareness Month 2018 in Morris County, and has recognized Denville-based Vision Loss Alliance of New Jersey on its 75th anniversary as a statewide leader in offering programs and services for persons who have vision issues.
+The Morris County Board of Freeholders has proclaimed October as Blindness Awareness Month 2019 in Morris County, and has recognized Denville-based Vision Loss Alliance of New Jersey, in its 76th year, as a statewide leader in offering programs and services for persons who have vision issues.

-“There are so many families in Morris County who are affected by vision loss and who live with sight disabilities on a daily basis,’’ said Freeholder Director Doug Cabana, who made the proclamation at the freeholder’s Sept.
-26 work session in Morristown.
-“Most of us take our sight for granted until we or a loved one are affected by vision loss and may not know where to turn for help.’’
+“There are many people in Morris County who have to deal with vision loss, who live with sight disabilities every day,’’ said Freeholder Deputy Director Heather Darling, who made the proclamation at the freeholder’s Oct.
+7 work session in Morristown.
+“Most of us take our sight for granted until we or a loved one are affected by vision loss and may not know where to turn for help.
+That’s where Vision Loss Alliance can make a big difference to you.”

-The proclamation recognized the work of Vision Loss Alliance of New Jersey, which is celebrating its 75th anniversary this year — in Denville for more than 60 years — and which provides the only comprehensive, nonresidential vision rehabilitation program for adults in the state.
+The proclamation recognized the work of Vision Loss Alliance of New Jersey, which has been headquartered in Denville for more than 60 years, and which provides the only comprehensive, nonresidential vision rehabilitation program for adults in the state.

 Vision Loss started out as a social club in Newark and relocated to Denville in 1955 as a summer camp for women with blindness, under the name New Jersey Foundation for the Blind.
 In the late 1990s, it began to offer year-round independent skills training.